What is THE SOLVER’s NFL DFS simulator and what does it do?

 Option 1: A single lineup simulator.
 You can submit one lineup at a time.
 This costs $19.99 a month.
 We believe this product can fit in nearly every DFS player’s budget.

-Option 2: You can submit up to 150 lineups at a time from The Solver optimizer.
-This costs $149.99 a month.
+Option 2: You can submit up to 20 lineups at a time from THE SOLVER optimizer.
+This costs $39.99 a month.
 You will need a separate NFL optimizer subscription (or All Sports optimizer subscription) to be able to use this option.

 For background, this simulator was created in partnership with Establish The Run (ETR).
 To make a complex process as simple as possible, ETR is projecting the typical performance of every player, generating simulated “field” lineups that align with the types of teams expected to be entered into a given contest, and then simulating the results of NFL games to determine how each lineup would fare given realistic NFL play.
 Importantly, ETR has invested heavily into making sure the simulations are accounting for a variety of complex factors, including the correlation between players on the same team and in the same game.
 Other factors include Vegas totals, weather, teams play calling tendencies, opponents, schemes, and so on.